otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 After the basic version is functional, it will be complemented by the following functionalities, time permitting:

-- (Unlikely to happen) Contiguity of terrain types setting: how likely adjacent squares are to have the same type of terrain
-- Addition of Legend (DONE for Terrain view)
+- DONE: Addition of Legend
 - Legend inclusion in save files
 - Customisable map name
 - DONE: Rainy / dry setting